-3. Weekly Specials – One thing that many people may not realize or utilize are weekly specials that almost all restaurants are implementing these days.
+One thing that many people may not realize or utilize is weekly specials that almost all restaurants are implementing these days.
 Pay attention to the restaurants that you frequent most often.

 Many restaurants offer great deals and coupons for newsletter subscribers too.
 Do not be bashful when signing up for these newsletters to get a great deal.
 If you are worried about spam, set up a new free email account just for these newsletters.

 5. Portion Control

 Another great way to save money eating out at restaurants is to practice portion control.
 Now more than ever, portions at restaurants have grown considerably and are huge.
 Portion control can come in a variety of methods.

 When I asked several great personal finance bloggers, Beating Broke mentioned sharing portions with members of your party.
 Hunter from Financially Consumed recommended to be sure to take leftovers home if it is too much.
 That is like saving 50% on each meal if I can pay once and have two meals out of it.